SISBID/Reproducible-Research/2017_SISBID_3_03_Rmarkdown.md

 To get a list of RStudio keyboard shortcuts, go to Help → Keyboard Shortcuts Help.

-You can type code directly into the R console
+You can type code directly into the R console.
+But mostly I'll have a script and copy-paste from it (using the RStudio keyboard shortcuts).
+Or really I should be using RMarkdown.

 ## RMarkdown